Emerging Leaders Fellowship Program

 - You will be paired with a mentor who offers learning experiences tailored to meet your unique needs, interests, and qualifications.

-- The program launches with an intensive 2 days of professional development immediately before the AMS Annual Conference in that year’s conference city.
+- The program launches with an intensive 2 days of professional development immediately before The Montessori Event in that year’s conference city.
+This experience will be provided virtually and in person at The Montessori Event 2022 in Nashville, TN.

 - The program concludes a year later with another 2-day learning experience in the next conference city.
 (Fellows are expected to attend the conferences; registration is complimentary.)